 “Haha, ok, I’ve got to go.
 Have a nice evening!”

 So my angels, best of luck when next visiting your local gym – keep an eye out for any DeVitos lurking around.
-Actually, it might be best to take some laminated cards with you into the steam room/ sauna just in case, featuring polite such notices as “Please, no pestering”, “Warning: I have a highly infectious disease” or indeed “Kindly f**k the f**k off”.
+Actually, it might be best to take some laminated cards with you into the steam room/ sauna just in case, featuring polite such notices as “Please, no pestering”, “Warning: highly infectious disease” or indeed the one which I will be fashioning for myself: “Kindly f**k the f**k off”.